Guam Family Law Office's "Guam 7-Day Residency Divorces"

 The short answer to the first part of the question is "yes", unless perhaps you reside in one of the following states: California, Nebraska, New Hampshire, North Dakota, Rhode Island, South Carolina and Wisconsin.
 These states have adopted the Uniform Divorce Recognition Act (UDRA).
 This act governs the circumstances in which a divorce granted in one state will not be recognized by a state that has adopted the act.
 For the act to apply, both spouses must have been domiciled in the UDRA state at the time the out of state divorce was obtained.
 The term “domicile” means the person either maintained a residence in the UDRA state throughout the divorce or resided in the UDRA state for the previous 12 months leading up to the divorce and then resumed residing in the UDRA state within 18 months after obtaining the divorce.

 Many legal experts doubt that this UDRA provision can be successfully enforced in a situation where both spouses consent in writing to an out-of-state divorce, as is required for a Guam 7-day divorce.
 This is because Article IV, Section 1 of the U.S. Constitution and federal law, specifically, 28 United States Code, section 1738, both provide that authenticated judicial records from any State, Territory, or Possession "shall have the same full faith and credit in every court within the United States and its Territories and Possessions as they have by law or usage in the courts of such State, Territory or Possession from which they are taken."
 No test case to my knowledge has decided this issue.
-You should check with a family law attorney in your state to be sure.
+I do note that I have processed a number of divorces for residents of some of the 7 UDRA member states and have never been informed of any difficulties in having their divorces recognized.
+However, you should check with a family law attorney in your state to be sure.
 There should be no problem getting your Guam divorce recognized by the other 43 states.

 (Please read the section entitled "Can Guam courts decide other issues concerning the divorce?" for a more thorough explanation of Guam's jurisdictional authority).